nachocaru/xaprb.com/content/blog/2007-10-30-how-i-built-the-now_usec-udf-for-mysql.md

 title: How I built the NOW_USEC() UDF for MySQL
 date: "2007-10-30"
 permalink: /2007/10/30/how-i-built-the-now_usec-udf-for-mysql/
-description:
-  - >
-    How to write a MySQL user-defined function that returns the system time with microsecond precision
-tags:
-  - amd64
-  - compiling
-  - MySQL
-  - SQL
-  - system time
-  - ubuntu
-  - User Defined Functions
 ---
 Last week I wrote about my efforts to [measure MySQL's replication speed precisely][1].
 The most important ingredient in that recipe was the [user-defined function][2] to get the system time with microsecond precision.
 This post is about that function, which turned out to be surprisingly easy to write.